a-sit-plus/valera/DEVELOPMENT.md

 - `APPLE_CERT_CONTENT` with the Base64-encoded content of the `p12` certificate you've exported
 - `APPLE_CERT_PASSWORD` with the password of the certificate you've exported

 For Android we use a keystore to sign and build the app.
+The keystore is checked in, the password needs to be set as a environment variable.

 Setup:
  - Create a new keystore, e.g. from Android Studio

 Required secrets for GitHub Actions:
- - `ANDROID_CERT_CONTENT` with the Base64-encoded content of the `p12` keystore you've created
  - `ANDROID_CERT_PASSWORD` with the password for the keystore you've exported